Glossary

 A patch having a protective “molding” of thread all around its edge, often referred to as a “rolled edge” because of its appearance, the original purpose of which was to prevent raveling.
 Merrowing is an overedge stitch added using a special machine.
 On loom-made patches, this is performed after a patch has been embroidered and cut; on multihead-made patches, it’s done to the pre-made twill “blanks” before they are embroidered.
 The telltale sign of merrowing is the “pigtail” end that is usually either glued or taped to the back of the patch.
 Merrowing machines are named after their inventor, Joseph M. Merrow.
 Although a few patches with merrowing from the 1940s and 1950s have been observed, merrowing of military patches didn’t emerge until the 1960s, didn’t really “catch on” until the 1970s, and didn’t become widespread until the 1980s.
 Merrowing now seems to be the industry standard, though quite a few are still unmerrowed.
 It should be noted that because twill doesn’t ravel and is often treated, cut-edge patches really don’t need merrowing, so nowadays it’s usually added because the designer thinks it enhances the looks of the patch.

-Missions Patch or Combat Missions Patch [also Alerts Patch and Sorties Patch]
+Missions Patch or Combat Missions Patch [Type of Morale Patch]

 Morale patch worn by aircrew, missileers, space operators and other specialities indicating the number of missions, sorties or alerts they have completed.
 These patches are often formally awarded to the member.
 Combat mission patches indicate those missions were completed in a combat zone.
 One of the most famous combat missions patch is the one designed in 1965 by Capts.
 Bruce Holmes and Will Koenitzer, two F-105 pilots in the 469th Tactical Fighter Squadron.
 The design of the “North Vietnam 100 missions F-105” patch has served as the basis for many combat mission patches.
 Visit the National Museum of the US Air Force for more information on this patch.